BrianDouglasIE/BrianDouglasIE.github.io/posts/beedeedee-julia-test-framework.md

----
-title: I wrote a test framework in Julia
+I wrote a test framework in Julia
-date: 21/10/2024
+21/10/2024
-tags: [julia]
+julia
 ---

 I didn't set out to write a test framework in Julia.
 But I ended up